- Arts and Design

 - small jump rings

-- variety of beads large & small (for this I'll go with Shell types)
+- variety of beads large & small (see image above)

 - crimper tool*